-Table 2-18.
+Table 2-17.
 Events Configuration Parameters

 Web Page Item Description Enable Event Generation ?
 The device will send HTTP POST events to the specified remote server and port number whenever a certain action takes place.
 Select an event type below to generate an HTTP POST event.
-Events Enable Button Events ?
-When selected, the device will report Call button presses.
-Enable Call Start Events ?
+Events Enable Call Start Events ?
 When selected, the device will report the start of a SIP call.
 Enable Call Terminated Events ?
 When selected, the device will report the end of a SIP call.
-Enable Relay Activated Events 🛜 When selected, the device will report relay activation.
+Enable Relay Activated Events ?
+When selected, the device will report relay activation.
 Enable Relay Deactivated Events ?
 When selected, the device will report relay deactivation.
 Enable Ring Events ?
 When selected, the device will report when it starts ringing upon an incoming SIP call.
 A Ring Event will not be generated when Auto-Answer Incoming Calls is enabled on the Device page.
 Enable Night Ring Events ?
 When selected, the device will report when it starts ringing upon an incoming SIP call to the Nightringer extension.
 As a reminder, the Nightringer extension always rings upon an incoming SIP call and it is not possible to alter this behavior.
 Enable Multicast Start Events ?
 When selected, the device will report when the device starts playing a multicast audio stream.
 Enable Multicast Stop Events ?
 When selected, the device will report when the device stops playing a multicast audio stream.
 Enable Power On Events ?
 When selected, the device will report when it boots.
 Enable Sensor Events ?
 When selected, the device will report when the on-board sensor is activated.
 Enable Remote Relay Events ?
 When selected, the device will report when the remote relay (DSR) is activated.
 Enable Security Events ?
 When enabled, the device will report when the intrusion sensor is activated.
-Enable 60 Second Heartbeat ?
+Enable 60 Second Heartbeat Events ?
 When enabled, the device will report a Heartbeat event every 60 seconds.
 SIP registration is not required to generate Heartbeat events.
 Check All Click on Check All to select all of the events on the page.
 Uncheck All Click on Uncheck All to de-select all of the events on the page.

-Table 2-18.
-Events Configuration Parameters(continued)

-Web Page Item Description Event Server Server IP Address ?
+Event Server Server IP Address ?
 The IPv4 address of the event server in dotted decimal notation.
 Server Port ?
 Specify the event server port number.
 The supported range is 0-65536.
 Enter up to 5 digits.
 Server URL ?
 Generally, the destination URL is the name of the application that receives the events and the string in the HTTP POST command.
 It can be a script used to parse and process the HTTP POST events.
 Enter up to 127 characters.

+Table 2-17.
+Events Configuration Parameters

-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Web Page Item Description Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.